DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * 15% paid time away from classroom teaching to focus on learning
 * access to a range of high-quality, freely available training materials
-* A mentor who will give you guidance and support
+* a mentor who will give you guidance and support

 ## Career progression